-1. For the Designated Airline(s) of the Kingdom of the Netherlands:
+- 1. For the Designated Airlines of the Kingdom of the Netherlands:

-All Points in the Netherlands - All Intermediate points - All Points in Zambia - All points beyond

-2. For the Designated Airline(s) of the Republic of Zambia:
+Points in the Netherlands All Intermediate points Points in Rwanda All points beyond - 2.
+For the Designated Airline(s) of the Republic of Rwanda:

-All Points in Zambia - all Intermediate points - All Points in the Netherlands - All points beyond
+Points in Rwanda - All Intermediate points - Points in the Netherlands - All points beyond